prashun07/Last_minute_notes_cpp/C_and_CPP/C_lmn.md

     // Always compare with interval, never with exact values,
     // because floating point representation may not have exact values.
 }
+// use fabs(x-2.0) < 0.0001; to compare with tolerance.
+// fabs() is a function that returns the absolute value of a floating point number.
+// It is defined in the math.h header file.

 ```